edward-shen/MMM-pages/.github/ISSUE_TEMPLATE/Bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
+(Please paste any information on reproducing the issue, for example:)
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'